Introduction to the 2022 Edition

 • Part 8 (miscellaneous) makes miscellaneous provisions for the purposes of the Rules, including provisions relating to the handling of personal data, casual vacancies, communication by email or post and interpretation.

-• Part 9 (parish governance: model Rules) contains the model Rules for parish governance.
-These provide for matters such as annual and other parochial church meetings, elections of members of parochial PCCs and deanery synods, the composition and business of PCCs, and the making of schemes for joint councils for ‘connected parishes’.
-The model Rules will apply automatically unless a parish makes a scheme under Rule 12 to amend or supplement, or to replace, the model Rules.
+• Part 9 (parish governance: model rules) contains the model rules for parish governance.
+These provide for matters such as annual and other parochial church meetings, elections of members of parochial church councils (PCCs) and deanery synods, the composition and business of PCCs, and the making of schemes for joint councils for “connected parishes”.
+The model rules will apply automatically unless a parish makes a scheme under rule 12 to amend or supplement, or to replace, the model rules.

 • Part 10 (forms) contains the forms which are required to be used for the purposes of the Rules.